cowprotocol/cowswap-banner/README.md

+# Deprecated

+No longer in use for CoW Swap banner announcements.
+Please refer to internal CoW Swap guidelines on how to update it using the CMS.

 # CoW Swap Banner

 This repository contains the text that is shown as an announcement/warning toast on the CoW Swap UI.